 10. The Scarlet Letter by Nathaniel Hawthorne (1850)

-Set in Puritan New England, The Scarlet Letter explores themes of sin, guilt, and redemption.
-Hester Prynne’s story of public shame and private strength examines the harsh judgments of society and the complexities of morality.
-Hawthorne’s novel remains a powerful reflection on the consequences of judgment and forgiveness.
+Set in Puritan New England, The Scarlet Letter explores themes of sin, judgment, and redemption through the story of Hester Prynne.
+Hawthorne’s novel remains a powerful reflection on morality and societal constraints.

 11. Slaughterhouse-Five by Kurt Vonnegut (1969)